North Korea seeks China help on treaty with U.S., or more tests - source

 The test has again raised questions among world powers about what can be done to stop the North's nuclear weapons programme.

-The source, who has contacts in the North Korean capital of Pyongyang and correctly predicted the North's first nuclear test in 2006, said the tests would go on until the North's demand for a treaty was met.
+The source, who has contacts in the North Korean capital of Pyongyang and provided exclusive details about the preparations for the first nuclear test in 2006, said the tests would go on until the North's demand for a treaty was met.

 "North Korea will do it to the end until China and the United States want to sign a peace treaty," said the source, who declined to be identified.